hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

-description: Frequently asked questions FAQ and answers for troubleshooting Hyperledger Besu use
+description: Monitoring and metrics
 <!--- END of page meta data -->

-# Monitoring Hyperledger Besu

-## Monitor Node Performance and Connectivity Using the JSON-RPC API

-You can monitor node performance using the [`debug_metrics`](../../Reference/API-Methods.md#debug_metrics) JSON-RPC API method.

-## Monitor Node Performance Using Prometheus
+# Use Metrics to Monitor Node Performance

 Use the [`--metrics-enabled` option](../../Reference/CLI/CLI-Syntax.md#metrics-enabled) to enable the [Prometheus](https://prometheus.io/) monitoring and alerting service to access Besu metrics.
 You can also visualize the collected data using [Grafana](https://grafana.com/).